Paul Wellstone: Legacy

-Paul and Sheila Wellstone's grave markers; Marcia's can also be seen, on the far right.
+Wellstone family grave markers: (L to R), Paul, Sheila, and Marcia.

+In their parents' honor, David and Mark Wellstone co-founded Wellstone Action, a nonprofit devoted to progressive goals and training for community organizing.
+They served as co-chairs until 2018.
+Their father's campaign manager, Jeff Blodgett, served as executive director.
+Tim Walz, future Minnesota governor and vice-presidential nominee, is an alumnus of their training.

-The AFL–CIO has created the AFL–CIO Senator Paul Wellstone Award for supporters of the rights of labor unions.
-Presidential candidate Howard Dean and California state senator John Burton both received the first award in January 2003.
-In 2004, the University of North Carolina at Chapel Hill dedicated the Paul and Sheila Wellstone Memorial Garden as a tribute to the couple, both graduates of the university.
+The AFL–CIO created the AFL–CIO Senator Paul Wellstone Award for supporters of the rights of labor unions.
+In January 2003, presidential candidate Howard Dean and California state senator John Burton received the first award.
+In 2012, the DFL established the similarly named Paul D. Wellstone Award for Lifetime Commitment to Organized Labor.

+In 2004, the University of North Carolina at Chapel Hill dedicated the Paul and Sheila Wellstone Memorial Garden as a tribute to the couple, both alumni of the university.
 Also in 2004, Mason Jennings released "The Ballad of Paul and Sheila", a song memorializing the Wellstones, on his album Use Your Voice.

-Near the site of the plane crash, a memorial to the Wellstones was dedicated on September 25, 2005.
-His distinctive green bus was present, as well as hundreds of supporters and loved ones.
+On September 25, 2005, a memorial to the Wellstones was dedicated near the plane crash site.
+Hundreds of supporters and loved ones were present, and staffers had arranged to bring his distinctive green campaign bus.
 The six-acre site, off Bodas Road near Eveleth, is a tribute to Wellstone's life and career, and to his family members and staff who died in the crash.
 The memorial is about three-quarters of a mile from the crash site, which is on private land.
 It is divided into three parts: the Legacy Trail, the Commemorative Circle, and the Crash Site Narrative Space.

-Paul and Sheila Wellstone are buried at Lakewood Cemetery in Minneapolis.
+Paul, Sheila, and Marcia Wellstone are buried at Lakewood Cemetery in Minneapolis.
 A memorial sculpture near Bde Maka Ska marks their grave sites.
 Visitors sometimes follow the Jewish custom of placing small stones on the boulder marking the family plot or on the individual markers.

 Wellstone Action, a nonprofit, nonpartisan organization, trains citizens and potential candidates with a progressive agenda.